Gender Issues in Traditional China

 - DOI: 10.1093/obo/9780199920082-0074

-To date no one volume provides a comprehensive study of Chinese women and gender issues from earliest times until the 20th century.
-Bernhardt 1996, Ropp 1994, and Teng 1996 are excellent analyses of how the first scholarship in Western languages challenged traditional caricatures of Chinese women of the imperial period.
+Hinsch 2016 provides a comprehensive study of Chinese women and gender issues from earliest times until the end of the 19th century.
+Ropp 1994, and Teng 1996 are excellent analyses of how the first scholarship in Western languages challenged traditional caricatures of Chinese women of the imperial period.
 Mann 1999 gives a well-documented historical overview of Chinese women’s history during the dynastic periods and its impact on related themes in Japan and Korea.
 Ebrey 1990 provides a useful summary of Western scholarship on the study of Chinese women from early times through the Song period (960–1279) and also briefly for the Ming (1368–1644) and Qing (1644–1911) eras.
 Mann 2002 is a superb evaluation of existing scholarship on women and gender issues for the period beginning in the late Ming to about 1800.
 Chen and Tong 2010 is the most comprehensive study of Chinese women by PRC scholars.
 Lee 2009 gives an excellent introduction to how scholars in Taiwan have approached women and gender issues.

-Chen Gaohua 陈高华, and Tong Shaosu 童芍素, chief eds.
+Chen Gaohua 陈高华, and Tong Shaosu童芍素, eds.
 Zhongguo funü tongshi (中国妇女通史).
 10 vols.
 Hangzhou, China: Hangzhou Chubanshe, 2010.

 The chronological range of this ten-volume comprehensive history of Chinese women extends from the pre-imperial era in the first volume to the last one, which covers the Republican era.
 Each volume is edited by a renowned specialist of a given dynastic period and contains a bibliography of Chinese references.